RamaKrishnaBura/CKA/README.md

-# Kubernetes CKA Exam bookmarks
+# Kubernetes CKA Exam Bookmarks

+There are the bookmarks I prepared and used during my CKA exam.